taozhijiang/minicached/README.md

 void mnc_remove_item(mnc_item *it);
 void mnc_update_item(mnc_item *it, bool force);
 ```
 The best tutorials are the test_cases.
-If you understand you can benefit from cached schema, I do believe you are smart enough to refer to the test_cases.
+If you do believe you can benefit from cached schema, then I do believe you are smart enough to refer to the test_cases.
 Anyway, you can contact me if you wish.

 # 3. Examples or intergrated into your project
 ## 3.1 Step to go
-(1) Tell the library which memory you give it dedicated, the unit is MB. just like
+(1) Tell the library how much memory you will offer for cache, the unit is MB.
+Adjusting it like
 ```bash
 user@gentoo unit_test % cat settings.json
 {